 Here is how it typically works:

 This means the EOR issues the termination documentation, calculates and processes severance, manages final payroll, and ensures the process complies with local labor law.
-Any legal exposure from a wrongful termination claim sits with the EOR’s entity, not directly with the client company.
+Because the EOR is the legal employer, it normally issues the formal termination documents and manages the local employment process.
+However, this does not remove every risk from the client company.

 The EOR cannot decide to terminate an employee, that decision belongs to the client.
 More importantly, the client is responsible for building and documenting the performance record that justifies the termination.
 If that documentation is weak or absent, the EOR cannot protect the client from a dispute.